Cyfrin/moccasin/docs/source/installing-moccasin.rst

     uv python install 3.11

-Then, to install gaboon with `uv`, run:
+Then, to install moccasin with `uv`, run:

 .. code-block:: bash

-    uv tool install gaboon
+    uv tool install moccasin

-Once installed, to verify that Gaboon is installed, you can run:
+Once installed, to verify that Moccasin is installed, you can run:

 .. code-block:: bash

-    gab --version
+    mox --version

 And see an output like:

 .. code-block:: bash

-    Gaboon CLI v0.1.0
+    Moccasin CLI v0.1.0

 .. _installation-with-pipx: